niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 The first `cdl` key contains a list that has a single element, a dictionary (the ending square bracket of this list is not included in the snippet).
 This dictionary is a `c` node (Chunk) representing the entire text.
 The `c` node contains a new `cdl` key which has a list of dictionaries as its value including two `d` (Discontinuity) nodes (`object` and `obverse`) and another `c` node that represents a discourse unit, namely the body of the text (note that Chunk `text` and Chunk `body` are identical here - but that need not be the case).
 Eventually, there is a node `l` that contains the transliteration and lemmatization data for the first word of this text.

-This hierarchy implies that a word (an "l" node) may belong to differnet hierarchies that do not necessarily align.
+This hierarchy implies that a word (an "l" node) may belong to different hierarchies that do not necessarily align.
 For instance, a word may belong to a sentence (a Chunk) that continues from the obverse to the reverse (Discontinuities) of a tablet.
 The JSON structure allows to express (and to retrieve) those facts simultaneously.

 In order to pull out the lemmatization data we need to iterate through the hierarchy of `cdl` keys until we encounter an `l` node, containing an `f` key.
 The value of the `f` key is the data we want.